 Whilst Google would love the general public to believe that Tag Manager covers a wide range of general purpose duties, it's almost exclusively used for one thing: surveillance.
 Tag Manager's close link with Google Analytics has ballooned the level of intrusion we now face across the bulk of the Web, as well as making Google Analytics more covert and more resistant to blocking.

 Making Google Analytics harder to block was fairly evidently not part of Tag Manager's original brief upon launch, circa 1st October 2012.
-The original goal was probably just to put Google's finger on the pulse of third-party people-profiling strategies and maintain the giant's ad-tech dominance on a classic knowledge-is-power basis.
+The goal back then was probably just to put Google's finger on the pulse of third-party people-profiling strategies and maintain the giant's ad-tech dominance on a classic knowledge-is-power basis.

 Conversely, Tag Manager's now inseparable companion, Google Analytics 4, was born at a time when content-blocking (as opposed to just ad-blocking) was going mainstream.
 With the proportion of people blocking at least some form of third-party surveillanceware estmitated to be heading for 40%, Google Analytics was under existential threat.
 In this light, GA4's orientation towards Tag Manager definitely did appear to be an attempt to sidestep content-blocking, and hide Google Analytics in a more general container which most of the public would not identify as a harbour for surveillanceware.